 Underground gas storage

-Trunklines conveying natural gas from fields to the places of consumption operate in a relatively stable mode.
-However, gas consumption is marked, first of all, by seasonal fluctuations.
-In order to reduce peak loads and ensure flexibility and reliability of gas supplies, special compensation facilities – gas storages capable of accumulating excess gas, storing it and, in case of increasing demand, providing it to consumers – have to be built.
-Underground gas storage (UGS) facilities created in depleted hydrocarbon fields, aquifers or salt caverns perform such a compensation function.
+The throughput of trunklines conveying natural gas from fields to places of consumption is relatively stable.
+However, gas consumption is mainly characterized by seasonal fluctuations.
+In order to reduce peak loads and ensure flexibility and reliability of gas supplies, special compensation facilities are used: gas storages capable of accumulating excess gas, storing it and, whenever gas demand grows, providing it to consumers.
+For that purpose, underground gas storage (UGS) facilities are created in depleted hydrocarbon fields, aquifers, or salt caverns.

 Kaliningradskoye UGS facility

-Being an integral part of the Unified Supply System (UGSS) of Russia, UGS facilities are situated in the main gas consuming regions.
-The UGS network supplies over 20 per cent of gas to Russian consumers during the heating season.
+UGS facilities are situated in the main gas consuming regions and constitute an integral part of Russia’s Unified Gas Supply System.
+The UGS facility network provides 20–40 per cent of gas supplied by Gazprom during the heating season.

-Gazprom operates 22 UGS facilities at 26 gas storages in Russia: 17 – in depleted gas fields, 8 – in aquifers and 1 – in salt caverns.
+Gazprom operates 22 UGS facilities comprising 26 storage reservoirs in Russia: seventeen in depleted gas fields, eight in aquifers, and one in salt caverns.

-By the 2016–2017 autumn/winter period, working gas inventories in the UGS facilities amounted to 72.098 billion cubic meters, while their maximum potential daily deliverability reached by the start of the period a record 801.3 million cubic meters of gas, which was 11.4 million cubic meters higher than last year.
+By the 2016–2017 autumn/winter period, the working gas inventories in the Company’s UGS facilities amounted to 72.1 billion cubic meters, with the potential maximum daily deliverability climbing to a record high of 801.3 million cubic meters as of the start of the withdrawal season (an increase of 11.4 million cubic meters against the previous year).

-With a view to enhance the reliability of gas supplies under export contracts, Gazprom uses UGS capacities within and beyond the CIS.
+Seeking to enhance the reliability of gas supplies under its export contracts, Gazprom utilizes UGS capacities within and beyond the CIS.

-As a co-investor, Gazprom has access to the working gas capacity of the following UGS facilities in Europe:
+As a co-investor, Gazprom has access to the working gas capacities of the following UGS facilities in Europe:

 - Haidach (Austria);